denisgulev/task-management/README.md

-# Ktor Task Web App
+# Task Web App
 ## Overview

-**ktor-task-web-app** is a web application designed to help you create and manage tasks.
+**task-web-app** is a web application designed to help you create and manage tasks.
 Built using Ktor, this app leverages a database backend for persistent storage.
 The entire application is containerized using Docker and Docker Compose.